Person rescued after being swept out to sea by massive waves at Owhiro Bay, Wellington

-A person has been taken to hospital after being swept out to sea in the freak swells on Wellington's southern coast.
+A person has been taken to hospital after being swept out to sea in the freak swells on Wellington's south coast.

 A Wellington Free Ambulance spokeswoman confirmed they transported a patient in a "moderate" condition after an incident on Wellington's south coast this morning.